waypointnda/waypoint/nda.md

 ## Disclosure to Funding Sources

-_Receiving Party_ may disclose _Confidential Information_ to a source of debt or equity financing for the potential merger or acquisition, an _Affiliate_, a limited partner, a member, a stockholder, or other investor.
+_Receiving Party_ may disclose _Confidential Information_ to a source of financing for the potential merger or acquisition, an _Affiliate_, a limited partner, a member, a stockholder, or other investor.
 Breach of _Receiving Party_ obligations by such recipients will be deemed breach of this agreement by _Receiving Party_ itself.

 ## Nonsolicitation